-Shape language is distinct from verbal communication it is a fundamental aspect of design.
+Shape language is distinct from verbal communication, and it is a fundamental aspect of design.
 This technique aids in conveying ideas and enhancing a character’s appeal.
 By employing shape language in your visual elements, you can effectively reflect the design’s objectives.
 This technique involves selecting appropriate shapes to define the appearance of backgrounds and character designs.

 Using distinct shapes can evoke specific emotions and associations, making your characters more relatable.
 A rounded shape might convey softness and approachability, while sharp angles can suggest danger or tension.
 By thoughtfully integrating shape language, you can guide the audience’s perception and interpretation of your work.
 Ultimately, mastering this technique allows you to create designs that resonate deeply with viewers.